reusabledata/reusabledata/README.md

 # Reusable Data

-The home repository for the Reusable Data initiative.
+The home repository for the Reusable Data project.

 More to come soon.